Royce012004/WD-intro/README.md

   <h3 align="center">WD Seatwork 2: TW04</h3>
 </div>
 <div align="center">
-  This project is created to demonstrate understading of Fundamentals in Web.
+  This project is created to demonstrate an understanding of the Fundamentals of the Web.
 </div>

 <br />